 Renewing customers, you'll receive an invoice with instructions for how to pay.

 New customers who enrolled on HealthCare.gov, you'll have two options when you enroll: pay now or later.
-If you choose to pay later, you'll receive an invoice that will give you the option to pay by check or pay online.
+If you choose to pay later, you'll receive an invoice that will give you the option to pay by check, by phone, or online.
 You'll need the payment ID from the invoice slip to make your payment.

 Some important information to note: